 Organizations (Unlimited participants at 1 computer; CPD certificates for up to 20 persons)

 Registration closes at 4:00 PM on the day of the webinar.
 Registration fees are non-refundable.
 If you register and then cancel, we will be happy to credit your payment toward another webinar of your choice.
 Credits may not be used toward the cost of on-demand webinars.

 After the live webinar airs, the presentation will be made available for a 30-day rental via Vimeo On Demand, allowing you to view the webinar at any time, as often as you would like, within your rental period.
-Please note: the on-demand webinar is not included with registration to the live webinar; it must be purchased separately.
+Please note the on-demand webinar can be purchased separately.

 $55/individual (Certificate of Continuing Professional Development for 1 person)